Risk management is an integral part of all business activities of Seplat.

 In a bid to continually embed risk management across the business and functions, the Company utilises specially appointed and trained Risk Champions to ensure common methodology, language and approach in the way risks are managed across the business.

 The Internal Audit unit undertakes periodic audits of the various business units including the Company’s corporate governance systems and risk management processes.

 Key principles that underpin the Company’s risk management framework and system:

-- Strong focus on safety throughout the organisation.
+• Strong focus on safety throughout the organization.

 The Committee reviewed the risk management systems including the risk dashboard and assessment tables.
-The Committee gave further consideration to the achievements made by the Risk Champions appointed with a view to unify risk management approaches across the organisation.
+The Committee gave further consideration to the achievements made by the Risk Champions appointed with a view to unify risk management approaches and embed risk culture across the organization.